puradox/divvy/README.md

 Divvy is based on the usage of three different classes types, each will be further explained in their own section.
   - [`Component`](#component): The base class that all Components have to derive from.
   - [`Entity`](#entity): Identifier that unifies a collection of Components.
-Also acts as a helper class to access Components.
+Acts as an interface to manipulate Components.
   - [`World`](#world): Container for all Components and Entity associations.

 ## Component